 SVCF supports the diverse interests of our donors and their connections to local, national and global communities, as we recognize that social issues are not confined to singular spaces.

 With an in-house international grants team, best-in-class philanthropic experts and numerous initiatives centered on global giving, SVCF enables philanthropic possibilities around the world and serves as a comprehensive charitable partner.

 We maintain a global charity database of more than 1,100 international organizations that have been vetted and can accept donations online:

-To ensure regulatory compliance under U.S. tax law, grants to international organizations without a 501(c)(3) determination letter from the United States Internal Revenue Service require further due diligence through a process called equivalency determination.
+To ensure regulatory compliance under U.S. tax law, grants to international organizations without a 501(c)(3) determination letter from the United States Internal Revenue Service require further due diligence.
+This is done through a process called equivalency determination.
 Equivalency determination is the preferred vetting mechanism.
 If the organization is found to be equivalent to a U.S. 501(c)(3), it will be eligible to receive a wider variety of grants over a longer period of time.
-After an organization is vetted, it is added to the SVCF’s master list of international non-governmental organizations (NPOs).
+After an organization is vetted, it is added to the SVCF’s master list of international non-governmental organizations (NGOs).

-To determine if grants can be made to an organization that is not considered a public charity but operates charitable projects, SVCF also completes an “expenditure responsibility” process.
+To determine if grants can be made to an organization that is not considered a public charity but operates charitable projects, SVCF completes a process called expenditure responsibility.
 SVCF works with the organization’s staff to verify the charitable nature of the project for which funding is being recommended and to evaluate the organization’s ability to carry out the purpose of the grant.
 Requested documents vary, but are often very similar to the documents required for equivalency determination.

 For additional information please contact firstname.lastname@example.org.